-Yes, that Bellagio, with its gorgeous flower glass ceiling, an installation created in 1998 by the amazing Dale Chihuly.
+Mimic the gorgeous flower glass ceiling of the Bellagio!
+The installation was created in 1998 by the amazing Dale Chihuly.
 “Flori di Como” is made of approximately 2,000 pieces of handblown glass and took two years to complete.
 Lucky for you, you can mimic this masterpiece for your sukkah roof with a pack of multicolored tissue paper in less than an hour.
 Kind of.

 Practice mindfulness by coloring these (free!) gorgeous adult-style coloring pages.
 Hang them in the sukkah after and reclaim a sense of peace when you look at them.